-Let me break this down into 3 key attributes a man should have to make it nearly impossible for me to not be attracted to him
+Let me break this down into 3 key qualities a man should have to make it nearly impossible for me to not be attracted to him.

 Now let me get this straight, no you do not need to wear a fitted dress shirt and a blazer everyday (though you get MAJOR points for doing so).
 Dressing professionally is sexy, it seems like common sense but I find a lot of men underestimate how good they look when they pick wearing something classier over a Supreme sweater and the latest Jordan’s to match.

 Looking the part is one thing, but it doesn’t mean much if you can’t act like a gentleman.
 Being a gentleman means holding the door open to let the lady walk in first, stepping aside so she can board the bus first or opening the car door and then closing it after she’s seated.
 I’m getting slightly turned on as I write this thinking of all the times men have done minor gestures like this for me as sad as that may sound, this is something men completely overlook nowadays and don’t realize how attractive it is to a woman when they do trivial acts like this.
 Regardless of whether she’s your girl or not fellas, I highly recommend you do this.